devtomos/eirlys/README.md

 # Requirements
 ```
 - Python 3.6+
-- Git (to install beta branch of nextcord)
 - Postgres for Local DB (Add to PATH too)
 - Fill out .env once Postgres is done.
 ```